awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-win.md

-# Step 5: Install SSM Agent for a Hybrid Environment \(Windows\)<a name="sysman-install-managed-win"></a>
+# Step 5: Install SSM Agent for a hybrid environment \(Windows\)<a name="sysman-install-managed-win"></a>

 This topic describes how to install SSM Agent on Windows Server machines in a hybrid environment\.
-If you plan to use Linux machines in a hybrid environment, see the next step, [Step 6: Install SSM Agent for a Hybrid Environment \(Linux\)](sysman-install-managed-linux.md)\.
+If you plan to use Linux machines in a hybrid environment, see the next step, [Step 6: Install SSM Agent for a hybrid environment \(Linux\)](sysman-install-managed-linux.md)\.

 **Important**
 This procedure is for servers and virtual machines \(VMs\) in an on\-premises or hybrid environment\.
-To download and install SSM Agent on an Amazon EC2 Windows instance, see [Installing and Configuring SSM Agent on Windows Instances](sysman-install-ssm-win.md)\.
+To download and install SSM Agent on an Amazon EC2 Windows instance, see [Installing and configuring SSM Agent on Windows instances](sysman-install-ssm-win.md)\.

-Before you begin, locate the Activation Code and Activation ID that were sent to you after you completed the managed\-instance activation earlier in [Step 4: Create a Managed\-Instance Activation for a Hybrid Environment](sysman-managed-instance-activation.md)\.
+Before you begin, locate the Activation Code and Activation ID that were sent to you after you completed the managed\-instance activation earlier in [Step 4: Create a managed\-instance activation for a hybrid environment](sysman-managed-instance-activation.md)\.
 You specify the Code and ID in the following procedure\.

 **To install SSM Agent on servers and VMs in your hybrid environment**